catlee/aosa-volume2/raw/mailman/mailman.rst

  * Users post new messages to a specific mailing list.

 and so on.
-Almost every operation in Mailman takes a mailing list as an argument, it's that fundamental.
+Almost every operation in Mailman takes a mailing list as an argument - it's that fundamental.
 Mailing list objects have undergone a radical redesign in Mailman 3 to make them more efficient and to expand their flexibility.